For many artists the opportunity to generate touring invitations is a major reason to attend the Fringe.

 - Target existing supporters of your work - invite them to see your performances in Edinburgh and then, where appropriate, to suggest and introduce to you suitable contacts of theirs.

-- Work with the Artist Development Coordinator and with your own networks to identify who else is in Edinburgh that you should be approaching and encouraging to see your work.
+- Work with the Artist Development Officer and with your own networks to identify who else is in Edinburgh that you should be approaching and encouraging to see your work.

-Remember, the Fringe Society's Arts Industry office can help you plan a tour or assess your show's viability.
+Remember, the Fringe Society's Artist Development team can help you plan a tour or assess your show's viability.
 Email [email protected] to talk it through with them.

 You may want to create a technical tour pack that you can send out to venues which will detail all of your technical requirements.
 This differs from an information pack as it details more specific information that will be required ahead of a get in, whereas an information pack will help you in selling the show to interested industry members and allow them to learn more about you and your company.
 It may be worth letting them know that a technical tour pack is available on request.
 The technical tour pack may include: